zelitosaide/react-js-course/src/api/memo/react-api/README_MEMO.md

 ### Skipping re-rendering when props are unchanged

+React normally re-renders a component whenever its parents re-renders.
+With `memo`, you can create a component that React will not re-render when its parent re-renders so long as its new props are the same as the old props.
+Such a component is said to be memoized.

 ### Updating a memoized component using state

 ### Updating a memoized component using a context